marciosantetti/econ-3640-sp22/README.md

 ## Lecture slides

-Note: Slides created with the `xaringan` *R* package, with templates mainly inspired by [Ed Rubin](https://github.com/edrubin)'s notes.
+Note: Slides created with the `xaringan` *R* package, with templates mainly inspired by [Ed Rubin](https://github.com/edrubin)'s CSS file.

 **Lecture 1: What is the course about?**